OpenRefine/openrefine.org/docs/technical-reference/writing-extensions.md

     ]);
 ```

-In addition to `MenuSystem.appendTo`, you can also call `MenuSystem.insertBefore` and `MenuSystem.insertAfter` which the same 3 arguments.
+In addition to `MenuSystem.appendTo`, you can also call `MenuSystem.insertBefore` and `MenuSystem.insertAfter` with the same 3 arguments.
 To see what IDs you can use, see the function `DataTableColumnHeaderUI.prototype._createMenuForColumnHeader` in [/main/webapp/modules/core/scripts/views/data-table/column-header-ui.js](http://github.com/OpenRefine/OpenRefine/blob/master/main/webapp/modules/core/scripts/views/data-table/column-header-ui.js).

 ### Server-side: Ajax Commands {#server-side-ajax-commands}